ENGN2912B-2018/DV-D/README.md

 First, the user can look up business data by name or type.
 Second, the user is able to sort the local businesses by their opening status to see if they are open or not under a certain time period.
 Third, the user can simply type in their location data and range they want to search and then all businesses within this area will show up.
-The result number is also decided by the user.
+The result number and rank are also decided by the user.

 * **Objective 1: Data query and parsing.**